What Is Reconstructive Surgery?

 If you are considering reconstructive surgery in Bakersfield, Dr. Freeman can help.
 We will provide you with all the information you need to make an informed decision about your treatment options.
 We will also be with you every step of the way, from pre-op to post-op, to ensure that the whole process is as smooth and stress-free as possible.

-To book a consultation with Dr. Freeman, call (661) 808-4070 or fill out the contact form.
+To book a consultation with Dr. Freeman, fill out the contact form.
 We look forward to meeting you and helping you on your journey to a better you!

 Skip to content